top of page

 Boasting a wide variety of products from electromagnetic and vacuum chucks to chuck controllers to permanent and sine chucks, Magna-Lock USA has been at the front of the industry, delivering workholding solutions that make life easier for customers since the 1940s.

-In 1948, Ralph V. Hanchett and two of his son-in-laws purchase electromagnetic chuck line.
+In 1948, Ralph V. Hanchett and two of his sons-in-law purchased an electromagnetic chuck line.
 Seeing the opportunity to capitalize on the line, they formed Hanchett Magna-Lock.

 SCC Model chuck controller